MicrosoftDocs/windows-itpro-docs/windows/deployment/volume-activation/install-vamt.md

 ## Installing VAMT

-You install VAMT as part of the Windows Assessment and Deployment Kit (ADK) for Windows 10.
+You install VAMT as part of the Windows Assessment and Deployment Kit (ADK) for Windows.

 >[!IMPORTANT]
 >VAMT requires local administrator privileges on all managed computers in order to deposit confirmation IDs (CIDs), get the client products' license status, and install product keys.
 If VAMT is being used to manage products and product keys on the local host computer and you do not have administrator privileges, start VAMT with elevated privileges.
 For best results when using Active Directory-based activation, we recommend running VAMT while logged on as a domain administrator.